-The "Rigeneriamo il Territorio" digital plat- As part of the project, a Scientific Commit- to land regeneration, taking into account asform activities continue, which aim to pro- tee composed of experts from different pects of technological innovation, environvide information about the regeneration of disciplines was set up in 2023 to support mental sustainability and participatory prothe territory and the circular economy, with the dissemination work on issues of spa-cesses.
-The event included the involvement a brief outline of how much public and pri-tial regeneration and the sustainable and of RemTech Expo - Environmental Technovate operators, research institutes and local circular use of resources; social channels logical Hub (Ferrara Expo), the structure communities can do in terms of sustainable have also been opened: Facebook, with the of the Extraordinary Commissioner for the development.
-The information conveyed is aim of constituting a touchpoint for direct implementation of the interventions necesalso meant to frame environmental problems in terms of technological opportunities Linkedin, for the possibility of establishing on illegal landfills in Italy, and the support of and the possibility to change, with a view exchange and collaboration relations with to contributing to rebalancing the gap be- a user base made up of professionals and on how to generate value for the territorial tween perceived and actual risk, connected companies in the sector or interested in the system (both from the point of view of its topics dealt with.
+RIGENERIAMO IL TERRITORIO [REGENERATING THE AREA] AND DISCUSSIONS ON THE SUBJECT form activities continue, which aim to pro- tee composed of experts from different pects of technological innovation, environvide information about the regeneration of disciplines was set up in 2023 to support mental sustainability and participatory prothe territory and the circular economy, with the dissemination work on issues of spa- cesses.
+The event included the involvement a brief outline of how much public and pri- tial regeneration and the sustainable and of RemTech Expo - Environmental Technovate operators, research institutes and local circular use of resources; social channels logical Hub (Ferrara Expo), the structure communities can do in terms of sustainable have also been opened: Facebook, with the of the Extraordinary Commissioner for the development.
+The information conveyed is aim of constituting a touchpoint for direct implementation of the interventions necesalso meant to frame environmental problems in terms of technological opportunities Linkedin, for the possibility of establishing on illegal landfills in Italy, and the support of and the possibility to change, with a view exchange and collaboration relations with to contributing to rebalancing the gap be- a user base made up of professionals and on how to generate value for the territorial tween perceived and actual risk, connected companies in the sector or interested in the system (both from the point of view of its - to cite just one example - to the location of waste treatment and energy production plants, which fuels "NIMBY" syndrome, favouring participatory and rational decision-making processes.